• MORE GUITARS

 THE GIBSON LES PAUL FIREBRAND

-Production ran from 1980 to 1983(?) for this model out of Nashville and Steve was seen with this guitar at Italy’s San Remo Festival in 1988.
+Production ran from 1980 to 1983(?) for the Firebrand model out of Nashville.

 (There was a similar guitar from Gibson which started production a little earlier [circa 1978] known as “The Paul”.
 The Standard version was made from Walnut and the Deluxe version from Mahogany.)

 The Gibson Les Paul Firebrand model features a solid mahogany body with natural finish.
 It’s a non-lacquered (gloss) finish giving the guitar a vintage rustic appearance.
 No binding.
 The neck is mahogany with an ebony fretboard and 22 jumbo frets and pearl-dot inlays.
 The headstock has the Gibson branded logo burned into it and on most Firebrands the truss rod cover would have “LP Firebrand” on it.
-I think Steve’s would have this but it is hard to be sure as I have not yet come across an image with a clear enough view of the headstock.
+I think Steve’s Sanremo one would have this but it is hard to be sure as I have not yet come across an image with a clear enough view of the headstock.

 The hardware on the Firebrand is all chrome finished and they came with Grover tuners and two Gibson “T-Top” black exposed humbucker pick-ups with black surround and black control knobs.